Step 1 >

 A gastropexy involves tacking the stomach to the abdominal wall to prevent rotation.
 It can be done prophylactically to prevent gastric dilatation-volvulus (GDV) in at-risk dogs, or it can be performed after gastric derotation as part of the surgical treatment of GDV.
 As stated in Gastric dilatation-volvulus: Controlling the crisis, gastropexy substantially decreases the chance of recurrence of GDV.
 A belt-loop gastropexy is a simple and commonly used method.

-Make two small transverse stab incisions 3 cm apart into the parietal peritoneum and transverse abdominis muscle.
+Make two small transverse stab incisions 3 cm apart into the parietal peritoneum and transversus abdominis muscle.
 The incisions should be 2 to 3 cm caudal to the last rib and 2 to 3 cm long in the ventral one-third of the right abdominal wall.

 Create a 3- to 4-cm-long by 3- to 4-cm-wide seromuscular flap in the pyloric antrum.
 The dissection should be between the muscularis layer and the submucosa.
 Incorporate one or two branches of the right gastroepiploic artery into the flap.